-All advertising expenditures and purchases, regardless of cost, require prior approvals from Communications and University Relations or Human Resource Management and Procurement.
+All advertising expenditures and purchases, regardless of cost, require prior approvals from the Communications and University Relations or Human Resource Management and Procurement.

 A requisition and purchase order are required, unless prior approval is granted by Procurement.
 On a case-by-case basis when the cost is less than $5000, Procurement may authorize the department to use LaCarte or direct charge invoice process in lieu of the requisition/purchase order process.
 In such cases, Procurement’s approval must accompany the LaCarte BF or Direct Charge invoice.